IgniteUI/igniteui-docfx/en/components/themes/palettes.md

 This will automatically update all the other primary variants.

 You will notice that color variants for each color are monochromatic.
-This is because all color variants are generated with the relative color function `hsl()`
+This is because all color variants are generated with the relative color function `hsl()`.

 ## Scoping